 Introduction to Survival Analysis in R

-Data: Survival datasets are Time to event data that consists of distinct start and end time.
+Data: Survival datasets are time-to-event data that consists of distinct start and end time.
 In real-time datasets, all the samples do not start at time zero.
-A sample can enter at any point of time for study.
+A sample can enter at any point in time for study.
 So subjects are brought to the common starting point at time t equals zero (t=0).
 When the data for survival analysis is too large, we need to divide the data into groups for easy analysis.

-Survival analysis is of major interest for clinical data.
+Survival analysis is of significant interest for clinical data.
 With the help of this, we can identify the time to events like death or recurrence of some diseases.
-It is useful for the comparison of two patients or groups of patients.
+It is helpful for the comparison of two patients or groups of patients.
 The data can be censored.
 The term “censoring” means incomplete data.
-Sometimes a subject withdraws from the study and the event of interest has not been experienced during the whole duration of the study.
+Sometimes a subject withdraws from the study, and the event of interest has not been experienced during the whole duration of the study.
 In this situation, when the event is not experienced until the last study point, that is censored.

-The necessary packages for survival analysis in R are “survival” and “survminer”.
+The necessary R survival analysis packages are “survival” and “survminer.”
 For these packages, the version of R must be greater than or at least 3.4.

-The package names “survival” contains the function Surv().
+The package name “survival” contains the function Surv().
 This function creates a survival object.
-The function survfit() is used to create a plot for analysis.
+We use the survfit() function to create a plot for analysis.

 The basic syntax in R for creating survival analysis is as below: